About us

 Our place in the Netherlands

-The Netherlands has a strong combination of nanotechnology labs, e.g. via the Nanolab NL consortium.
-NanoFACT takes its place in the national framework by focusing typically on carbon-containing samples.
-In addition, our focus is often not so much on pristine samples that need in-situ preparation under UHV conditions (there are several excellent nanotech facilities in the Netherlands for that), but on complex samples, soft matter, carbon-containing samples and samples with organic monolayers or thin polymer coatings.
+The Netherlands has a strong combination of nanotechnology labs.
+NanoFACT takes its place in the national framework by focusing typically on bio-organic samples.
+In addition, our focus is often not so much on pristine samples that need in-situ preparation under UHV conditions (there are several excellent nanotech facilities in the Netherlands for that), but on complex samples, soft matter, bio-organic materials, organic monolayers or thin polymer coatings.

 Executive Board

-The NanoFACT facility is run by an Executive Board, formed of dr. Francesco Simone Ruggeri (Director and Chairman, Simone.Ruggeri@wur.nl) prof. Han Zuilhof (co-director, Han.Zuilhof@wur.nl), prof. Jasper van der Gucht (co-director, jasper.vandergucht@wur.nl).
+The NanoFACT facility is run by an Executive Board, formed of dr Francesco Simone Ruggeri (Chairman and Board Member, Simone.Ruggeri@wur.nl) prof Han Zuilhof (Board Member, Han.Zuilhof@wur.nl), prof. Jasper van der Gucht (Board Member, jasper.vandergucht@wur.nl).